 Watching my kids’ excitement and desire to learn and create reinforces the importance of prioritizing the desired learning experiences in school.
 If we really value the creation of new ideas, we have to model and support this type of learning in our classrooms.
 We can’t say that we want creative thinkers and problem-solvers yet stifle those opportunities in school to ensure that we get through the curriculum.
 When we tell kids to complete an assignment, we get compliance.
 But when we empower kids to explore and learn how to make an impact on the world, we inspire innovators.

-Learn more about our framework for learner-centered transformation.
+Learn more about our learner-centered framework.